forwardemail/forwardemail.net/app/views/docs/email-startup-graveyard-why-80-percent-email-companies-fail/index.md

 > \[!NOTE]
 > **Privacy by Design**: Our [privacy policy](https://forwardemail.net/en/privacy) ensures we don't store forwarded emails to disk storage or databases, don't store metadata about emails, and don't store logs or IP addresses - operating in-memory only for email forwarding services.

-**Technical Documentation**: For comprehensive details on our approach, architecture, and security implementation, see our [technical whitepaper](https://forwardemail.net/technical-whitepaper.pdf) and extensive technical documentation.
+**Technical Documentation**: For comprehensive details on our approach, architecture, and security implementation, see our [technical whitepaper](https://forwardemail.net/technical-whitepaper.pdf), our [security audit](https://forwardemail.net/pentest-report_forward-email.pdf) by Cure53, and extensive technical documentation.

 ### Email Service Provider Comparison: Growth Through Proven Protocols